Code-Institute-Submissions/balennouri-pp4/AGILE.md

 ### Sprint 4 notes:

-My fourth sprint I was focusing on viewing the products and all the details about them.
-Allow the user to add/remove product in to the cart and be able to update the quantities of the product.
+In the fourth sprint, I put my focus on getting my bootstrap theme I had chosen taken from start bootstrap.
+I added the bootstrap and linked the css file that was coming with the theme.
+Then I focused on getting the all the product and the info for the products to the home page so the users can see them and so on.
+So, in this sprint I focused on getting the templates right and the bootstrap.
+I had a good tempo and could also start with the shopping cart and add the functions for that also.

+* Template: Navbar
+* Template: Home Page
+* Template: Footer
 * User Story: Products
 * User Story: Cart Update
 * User Story: Cart Delete